 This 150ml Jingdezhen teapot differs from the blue-and-white designs attributed to Jingdezhen.
-The teapot has a cute pear-like shape and beautiful earthy glazes with colors shimmering under the light.
-The teapot is ideal for both solo tea sessions and Gong Fu tea ceremonies.
+The teapot is a variation of the classical Long Dan (Dragon Egg) shape, with beautiful earthy glazes, shimmering under the light.
+The handmade teapot is ideal for sharing tea with a friend as well as for larger tea ceremonies.

 Tokoname clay is one of Japan's six original kiln styles.
 The clay reacts with tannins in the tea to decrease bitterness and bring out even more sweetness.
 Designed for Gyokuro, this 120ml teapot ensures a slow and steady pour that will get all the umami out of your precious tea.